mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 ## Certificate signed by unknown authority

-The Mender client can not connect to the server, typically the first time it tries, and emits messages like the following to syslog at the device:
+The Mender client can not connect to the server, typically the first time it tries, and emits messages like the following to the `mender-authd` log or syslog at the device:

 ```
 ... level=info msg="Mender state: authorize-wait -> bootstrapped" module=mender